 The picture is split in two with the top image being of a man sitting down in a room with his head in his hands and the bottom image is of a man crouched down an a walkway with a hoodie on that says "boys get sad too" several times.
 The two images are separated by the article title - Men Need To Start Taking Back Control Of Their Wellness

 On the flip side of that, if someone asks about my mental health or physical health, I’ll answer honestly about my problems because I don’t see the point of lying about it.
 I have no issues discussing my problems with anyone who wants to listen.
 I just don’t want to burden them with knowledge of my problems and my situation unless they can help tackle them.
-Who really wants to know your loved one struggles with daily suicidal thoughts while knowing they’re powerless to do anything about it?
+Who wants to know your loved one struggles with daily suicidal thoughts while knowing they’re powerless to do anything about it?
 That, to me, seems like a terrible burden for me to place on someone.

 There is one exception: I’ll discuss my problems with others if I feel it’ll help them in some way, rather than it being just if they can help me or if they’ve asked about it.
 If my experiences can help someone else, then at least something worthwhile has come out of it.